-- The Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 (Cth) (AA Act): The Australian Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 (Cth) (AA Act) is a polarising piece of legislation.
-From one perspective, it is a draconian anti-encryption law that potentially enables Australian agencies to compel companies to ‘build surveillance backdoors into their encrypted products and services.
-From another, it is a measured response to the ‘going dark’ issue that ‘does not allow for … the creation of decryption capabilities [or] the implementation of so-called ‘backdoors’.
+The Australian Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 (Cth) (AA Act) polarizes opinions.
+Some view it as a draconian anti-encryption law that could potentially compel companies to build surveillance backdoors into their encrypted products and services.
+Others see it as a measured response to the “going dark” issue, which does not permit the creation of decryption capabilities or the implementation of so-called “backdoors.”
 Reference

-- Consumer Data Right (CDR): The Consumer Data Right is a world-leading data sharing and portability initiative.
+The Consumer Data Right is a world-leading data sharing and portability initiative.
 Every time a consumer purchases or uses a product or service, valuable data is generated about them.
 In the past, this data was exclusively held by the product or service provider.
-With the introduction of the Consumer Data Right, cxonsumers can choose whether to share their data, who they want to share it with, and for how long.
-The Consumer Data Right also requires businesses to share data about the products and services they offer in a standardised way.
+With the introduction of the Consumer Data Right, consumers can choose whether to share their data, who they want to share it with, and for how long.
+The Consumer Data Right also requires businesses to share data about the products and services they offer in a standardized way.
 This makes it easier to compare offers.
 Reference

 CPS 234 is an information security law that is meant to protect regulated organizations from cyberattacks and other security threats.
 Furthermore, when a clear data breach or other security event is identified, firms must respond quickly.
 Cyberattacks are becoming more frequent, complex, and damaging, and criminals are continually upgrading their efforts to destroy systems, networks, and information.
 CPS 234 requires entities regulated by APRA to maintain information security systems and practices that are appropriate for the dangers they face in order to decrease risk and improve cybersecurity.
 It also requires businesses to employ supplier risk management practices in order to limit the frequency and severity of third-party accidents.

 Not just these we also specialize in State wise information security and Data Privacy laws.

-- Privacy and Personal Information Protection(PPIP) Act 1998 (New South Wales): The Privacy and Personal Information Protection Act 1998 (PPIP Act) outlines how New South Wales (NSW) public sector agencies manage personal information and the functions of the NSW Privacy Commissioner.
-Agencies that are bound by the PPIP Act are NSW public sector agencies, statutory authorities, universities, NSW local councils, and other bodies whose accounts are subject to the Auditor General.
+The Privacy and Personal Information Protection Act 1998 (PPIP Act) defines the management of personal information by New South Wales (NSW) public sector agencies and establishes the functions of the NSW Privacy Commissioner.
+NSW public sector agencies, statutory authorities, universities, NSW local councils, and other bodies whose accounts are audited by the Auditor General are all bound by the provisions of the PPIP Act.
 Reference

-The primary object of this Act is to provide for (a) the fair collection and handling in the public sector environment of personal information; and (b) a right of access to, and amendment of, personal information in the government’s possession or under the government’s control unless, on balance, it is contrary to the public interest to give the access or allow the information to be amended.
+The primary object of this Act is to provide for (a) the fair collection and handling in the public sector environment of personal information; and (b) a right of access to, and amendment of, personal information in the government’s possession or under the government’s control unless, on balance, it is contrary to the public interest to give the privileged access control or allow the information to be amended.
 Reference

 The collection, maintenance, use and disclosure of personal information relating to individuals is regulated by the Personal Information Protection Act 2004 (PIP Act).
 The Act places specific obligations upon personal information custodians for this purpose.
 Under the PIP Act, the public authority is the custodian of personal information related to its functions and activities.
 Reference